xbdo01/docs/docs/Discord Permissions.md

     - More information on how to do this can be found at [Discord's support page](https://support.discord.com/hc/en-us/articles/206029707).
  2. Blacklist other text channels by following [here](/permissions#how-do-i-restrict-rythm-from-being-used-in-a-specific-textvoice-channel)

-After so, only users having access to the mentioned channel can use Rythm.
+After so, only users with access to the mentioned channel can use Rythm.
 :::caution Note
 WIth this method, users are still able to queue songs via the web dashboard.
 :::